loraaaamrita/asset-tracker-angular/README.md

 ​
 ## User Management
 ​
 The application is role-based.
 Currently, there are two roles: `Admin` and `User`.
 Others can be added.

-Users are created by administrators.
-Once a user is created by using the user management interface, the use will be able to login to the application.
-​
-Users are associated with companies.
-When a `User` logs in they are only allowed to see their own sites that exist in their company.
-​
-Admin users can see all companies and all sites, as well as all application features.
+Two users have been added for demo purposes, an admin user and a read-only user.
+New users can be created.

 ## File Structure